larry-k88/PY101/study_guides/study_guide.md

 ### booleans

 + Boolean values are either `True` or `False` - they are definitive versions of 'truthy' and 'falsy'
-+ Logical operators return boolean values
++ Logical operators usually return boolean values
 + They can behave as numerical values (True = 1 and False = 0)

 ### truthiness